oxen-io/libsession-util/docs/config-merge-logic.md

 `"="`).
 These data are structured as follows:

-- key `"<"` contains the lagged diffs, that is, all diffs embedded in this update within the last four `seqno` increments (e.g. for an update with seqno 20, this contains the diffs for all absorbed updates with a seqno from 16 through 19).
-This value is a list where each element is a 3-tuple (i.e.  three-element list when encoded) of `[seqno, "hash", {...diff...}]`, where `seqno` was the integer seqno of the update; `"hash"` is the 32-byte, unkeyed BLAKE2b hash of its overall config message; and `"diff"` is as described in the [Config diff updates](#config-diff-updates) section below.
+- key `"<"` contains the lagged diffs, that is, all diffs embedded in this update within the last few `seqno` increments (e.g. for an update with seqno 20, this contains the diffs for all absorbed updates with a seqno from 16 through 19, when using a "within 5" rule; see the [ignored updates](#ignored-updates) section below for the "within N" rule).

+  The value here is a list of which each element is a 3-tuple (i.e.  three-element list when encoded) of `[seqno, "hash", {...diff...}]`, where `seqno` was the integer seqno of the update;
+  `"hash"` is the 32-byte, unkeyed BLAKE2b hash of its overall config message; and `"diff"` is as described in the [Config diff updates](#config-diff-updates) section below.

   This list must be ordered by seqno (primary) and hash (secondary) and gives an ability to "replay" recent changes during conflict resolution to merge competing changes, as described in the